Thosam1/thosam_personal_website/data/blog/5-love-languages.md

 The purpose is to experience something together, to walk away from it feeling like “he cares about me”.
 He is willing to do something with me that I enjoy and he did it with a *positive attitude*.

 By sharing quality activities, it provides us with a **memory bank** from which to draw in the future.
 Those are **memories of love**, especially for someone whose primary love language is quality time.

+> What in your marriage detracts from spending quality time ?
+>

+I think what prevents me personally is that I have some progress to do in communicating/sharing my emotions, thoughts, feelings and desire.
+To open up faster but also formulate them in a kind manner.
+I realize that I tend to go back into my shell and raise walls.
+This I think would be what prevents quality time.

 ## Practice